pslabs-ps/CMM2-Expansion-System/README.md

 6. Install edge connector slots, be careful to align 8 and 60 pin slot in each row
 7. Install jumpers accordingly to chapter **"Power supply selector and power supply daisy chain"**

-# Old vs GEN2 expansion build
+# Current vs GEN2 IDC connector placement
-Since IDC40 pin layout have been changed during GEN2 introduction You have to double check pin layout before connecting.
-In case of assembling expansion for GEN2 consoles install IDC connectors as shown below:
+PS Labs is preparing to introduce new Maximite Deluxe model called GEN2, since IDC40 pin layout will be changed in GEN2, You have to double check pin layout before connecting.
+Please refer to image below to find out how IDC40 connector should be placed on older and future (GEN2) models:

 <img src="Images/idc_layout.png" width="800">